 - First, type the following formula.

 Here, you can see that we reference the range where the name of the salesmen was stored previously using the Pound/Hash (#) symbol.
 Table145789 is the name of the table.
-You can change the name of it following the description in this link.
 The formula will return the stored data of the Salesman column as we mentioned Data with the Pound (#) symbol.

 - After that, hit ENTER.